DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 ## 6. Payments

 Payments will be made in arrears from September 2025.
-Early adopter schools will be able to submit a claim via a new GOV.UK service.
+Schools will be able to submit a claim via a new GOV.UK service.
 The service will open in May 2025 and schools will be able to submit their claims once their mentors have completed their training.

-Early adopter schools must complete their claims by the end of July to receive payment from the Educational and Skills Funding Agency (ESFA) in late September/early October.
+Schools must complete their claims by the end of July to receive payment from the Educational and Skills Funding Agency (ESFA) in late September/early October.
 If schools miss the payment window, they will be able to submit a claim in September, with payment being made in December 2025.

 DfE will begin communicating details of this new service to schools and providers from September 2024.